gisquick/gisquick-doc/docs/project-publishing.rst

 .. figure:: ./img/project-publishing-1.png

 In the second ``Layers`` sub-page is controlled, simply by check boxes, which map layers will be published.
-It's also possible to publish layer as hidden (ie. not shown in ``Overlay layers`` tab, see :doc:`user-interface`).
-Top-left checkbox ``Use cached`` controls usage of QGIS Server map cache.
-By default, overlay layers tiles are cached by QGIS server and re-used when possible.
+It's also possible to publish layer as hidden (ie. not shown in ``Overlay layers`` tab, see :doc:`user-interface` section).
+Top-left checkbox ``Use cache`` controls usage of QGIS Server map cache.
+By default, map tiles are cached by QGIS server and re-used when possible.

 .. figure:: ./img/project-publishing-2.png